thecloudman/CAT/README.md

 ## Production deployment

 The CAT is designed to be hosted on Azure websites.
-The Cloud Foundry manifest is available at `src/manifest.yml`.
-The CircleCI config is available at `.circleci/config.yml`.

 ## Server-side application